Wolverine971/9takes/src/blog/enneagram/team-dynamics.md

 ### Identifying Strengths and Weaknesses with the Enneagram

 The Enneagram can be a powerful tool for improving team dynamics and productivity by identifying the strengths and weaknesses of each team member.
 For example, a Type 2 (The Helper) might excel at providing support and encouragement to others, while a Type 5 (The Investigator) may bring a strong analytical perspective.
 By understanding these strengths and weaknesses, team leaders can strategically allocate tasks and responsibilities to maximize efficiency and performance.
-Learn more about <a href="strengths-and-weaknesses" >strengths and weaknesses here</a>.
+Learn more about <a href="enneagram-strengths-and-weaknesses" >strengths and weaknesses here</a>.

 ### Building Balanced and Diverse Teams